-1. Full View: Two photos of the object showing its entirety (front and back).
+1. Full View: 2 photos of property's entirety (front and back).
 Be sure to include the top and the bottom.

-2. Close-ups: Individual photos of important details, such as decorative motif, signature, reign mark, seal, and writing or mark.
+2. Close-ups: important details, such as decorative motif, signature, reign mark, seal, and writing or mark.

-3. Condition Report: Close-ups of any damage or repair on the body of the object.
+3. Condition Report: Close-ups of damage or repair on the body.

 (Sample Photos for Decorative Artwork)

-1. Full View: One photo of the painting showing its entire framing or mounting.
-Be sure to include the top and the bottom if it is a scroll or a album leaf.
+1. Full View: One photo showing its entire framing or mounting, including the top and the bottom.

-2. Full View of the Picture: One photo of the central picture, EXCLUDING frame & mounting.
+2. Full View of the Picture: One photo showing the central picture, EXCLUDING frame & mounting.

-3. Close-Ups: Individual photos of important details, such as title, inscription, signature, name seals, label and mark.
+3. Close-Ups: Photos of important details (title, inscription, signature, name seals, label and mark).

-4. Condition Report: Close-ups of any visible damage & significant condition issues, such as stains, cracks, or mildew.
+4. Condition Report: Close-ups of visible damage & condition issues (stains, cracks, or mildew, etc).